albertodall/IdentityServer4.NHibernate/README.md

 You can use these scripts to create the database objects in the database you're going to use.
 Before executing, remember to modify them accordingly to your database schema.

+# Additional configuration options
+The `ConfigurationStoreOptions` class has an additional `EnableConfigurationStoreCache` option that enables the default cache for the configuration store.

 # Known Issues
-1. As the Entity Framework provider, also this one "splits" the storage in two logical stores:
+1. Like the official Entity Framework provider, also this one splits the storage in two logical stores:

     - _Configuration Store_
     - _Persisted Grant Store_

     The difference here is that the Entity Framework provider configures two `DbContext` instances, one for each store, so theoretically, you could put the each store in a dedicated database;
     in this provider, both stores are managed by the same NHibernate SessionFactory, so they have to be created in the same database.
-It's possible to put them in different schemas, but the database has to be the same.
+It's possible to put them in different database schemas, but the database has to be the same.

 2. SQLite in-memory databases are "_per-connection_", so different NHibernate sessions use different databases.
 That's why it's not recommennded to use this provider in production with an in-memory SQLite backing store.